-React is among one of the most popular JavaScript libraries used to build modern and dynamic web applications.
+React is one of the most popular JavaScript libraries used to build modern, dynamic web applications.

 What is ReactJS and How Does it Render Applications?